‘New normal’ exposes poor railway infrastructure

 Multimedia Reporting Portfolio

-Below are some of the multimedia works which I made during my time as a journalist.
+Below are some of multimedia works I made during my time as a journalist.

 In producing a multimedia journalistic content, I served not only as a journalist but also a producer and a video editor.